Community Umpire Training Program

 Female Health and Menstruation

-- It is important for coaches to have an understanding of how the female body works and how the menstrual cycle can impact the ability to train and perform
+- It is important for coaches to understand how the female body works and how the menstrual cycle can impact the ability to train and perform.

 - Coaches are encouraged to complete the AIS Female Performance & Health Initiative Education Module

 - This module will help to increase your knowledge regarding health and performance considerations when coaching female athletes.
-It is important for coaches to have an awareness of how the female body works, to understand how menstrual issues might impact performance and health and to recognise when to refer athletes.
 It includes coaches discussing their personal experiences and recommendations for coaching female athletes.

 - As a coach, it is essential to build genuine relationships with your umpires so that they are comfortable to speak with you when any issues or concerns arise about training or matchday